I-Bims/MrBeastSimulator/README.md

 4. Then install java I haven't testet many versions but 21 and 24 work fine
 5. Next run these commands:
    ```
-   javac *.class
+   javac *.java
    java -cp .
 Game
    ```
 6. Your done!
 Hope it works well :)

 ## Installation
-Or you could just download `MrBeast.jar` from the releases
+Or you could just download `MrBeast.jar` from the releases.
+Then execute it with java.
+Textures are included in jar file!